Jeremy A. Herschaft

 Jeremy Herschaft represents publicly traded and privately owned companies in all aspects of international and domestic corporate litigation and commercial counseling, with particular emphasis on the global maritime and energy industries.

-Mr. Herschaft regularly handles complex, multi-jurisdictional, and international legal matters, including:
+Mr. Herschaft regularly handles complex and multi-jurisdictional legal matters, including:

 - commercial disputes involving charter party, service contract and other transportation related agreements